wp-plugins/events-manager-extended/readme.txt

 == Installation ==

 Always take a backup of your db before doing the upgrade, just in case ...
 1. Upload the `events-manager-extended` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add events list or calendars following the instructions in the Usage section.

-== Upgrade from the old Events Manager plugin ==
+== Upgrade from the older Events Manager plugin ==

 Events Manager Extended is completely backwards compatible with the old data from Events Manager 2.2.2.
 Just deactivate the old plugin, remove the files if you want, and proceed with the Events Manager Extended installation as usual.
 Events Manager Extended takes care of your events database migration automatically.
+Again my note of warning: Events Manager Extended (EME) is a fork (NOT an extension) of the older Events Manager (EM) version 2.2.2 (April 2010).
+After months, the original plugin came back to life with a new codebase, but I added so much features already that it is very hard to go back to being one plugin.
+Read here for the differences since 2.2.2: http://www.e-dynamics.be/wordpress/?page_id=2

 == Usage ==